 The Humorous Approach

-If you want to go another route, why not explore the more humorous side of COVID-19?
+If you want to go another route, why not explore the more humorous side of living in close quarters this past year.
 True, there's not much that's funny about a worldwide pandemic.
 But there are funny ways you can frame the pandemic, and certain things that have happened during it.
-Just look at all the Coronavirus memes that have come out of the pandemic for proof!
+Just look around social media to see all the memes that have come out of the pandemic for proof!
 Whether it's a joke about holding onto your toilet paper supplies, a sarcastic remark about how much you "feel bad" not seeing family members during the holidays, or a poke at those who refuse to follow quarantine rules, almost anything is fair game.
 You know your family member's sense of humor, so work with that.
 You might want to avoid darker topics for obvious reasons.